Side-effects of chemotherapy

 The eyes can be affected by some chemotherapy drugs.
 Symptoms can include blurred vision, dry eyes and sensitivity to light.
 Often these symptoms will disappear by themselves a few months after treatment is stopped.
 They can be temporarily helped by using drops for dry eyes and wearing sunglasses.

-As they are experiencing symptoms, the eye test will be funded by the NHS if your child is a UK resident under the age of 16, or they are 16-19 years old and in full time education or training.
+The eye test will be funded by the NHS if your child is a UK resident under the age of 16, or if they are 16-19 years old and in full time education or training.

 If your child experiences a sudden loss of vision or severe eye pain, it is important to contact their doctor straight away and report the symptoms.

-Sometimes, chemotherapy causes changes to taste and appetite.
+Sometimes, chemotherapy side-effects can include causes changes to taste and appetite in children.
 It can also cause diarrhoea or constipation.
 If your child has a sore mouth (oral mucositis), they may not feel like eating.

 Find out more about helping your child to eat.